12 Places to Get Money Orders (Near Me) with Prices and Locations

 There are several places you can get a money order.
 Generally, there are only a few companies that actually produce money orders.
 The two main companies that produce money orders are Western Union and MoneyGram.

-However, both of these companies allow money orders to be sold at several locations around the U.S. Here are some of the most convenient stores where you can go to purchase a money order.
+However, both companies allow money orders to be sold at several locations around the U.S. Here are some of the most convenient stores where you can purchase a money order.
 We’ve also shared what each store charges (when available).

 1. Walmart